-- 8. The majority of the voting commissioners have a law enforcement background and no professional expertise in public education, school administration, youth development, or mental health. - 9.
-The Commission lacks representation from experts who could provide perspectives on how its proposals would affect vulnerable student groups, including children with disabilities and children of color, who are disproportionately and unfairly targeted by overpolicing in the name of school safety. - 10.
-The Commission has no voting members who are people of color, students, or current educators. - 11.
-The Commission has not sought out significant input from these groups regarding its recommendations and report. - 12.
-To the contrary, as the events of this lawsuit show, the Commission has actively avoided hearing from people in all of these communities of interest. - 13.
-The Commission's lack of expertise and unwillingness to listen to stakeholders like Plaintiffs has resulted in recommendations that are harmful to the very people it is charged to protect.
+8. The majority of the voting commissioners have a law enforcement background and no professional expertise in public education, school administration, youth development, or mental health.

+9. The Commission lacks representation from experts that could provide perspectives on how its proposals would affect vulnerable student groups, including children with disabilities and children of color, who are disproportionately and unfairly targeted by overpolicing in the name of school safety.

+10. The Commission has no voting members who are people of color, students, or current educators.

+11. The Commission has not sought out significant input from these groups regarding its recommendations and report.

+12. To the contrary, as the events of this lawsuit show, the Commission has actively avoided hearing from people in all of these communities of interest.

+13. The Commission's lack of expertise and unwillingness to listen to stakeholders like Plaintiffs has resulted in recommendations that are harmful to the very people it is trying to protect.
 It has advocated for putting more police and armed guards in schools, even though research shows that increasing the number of guns in a location makes children less, not more, safe.
 It has advocated for "zero-tolerance" disciplinary policies that will worsen existing racial disparities in school discipline and arrests.
-And, it has advocated funding unproven and expensive "school hardening" that does not address the underlying causes of gun violence. - 14.
-Plaintiffs have brought these matters to the Commission's attention by letter, but, consistent with its disregard for community input, the Commission has not replied.
+And, it has advocated funding unproven and expensive "school hardening" that does not address the underlying causes of gun violence.

+14. Plaintiffs have brought these matters to the Commission's attention by letter, but, consistent with its disregard for community input, the Commission has not replied.

 15. Plaintiffs have therefore filed this suit as a last-ditch effort to compel the Commission to comply with the law and listen to the voices of students it has silenced.
-They seek an injunction requiring the Commission to comply with its legal responsibilities by selecting more convenient locations for future meetings and abiding by its posted schedules for public comment.
+They seek an injunction requiring the Commission to comply with its legal responsibilities by selecting accessible locations for future meetings and abiding by its posted schedules for public comment.
+They also seek to compel the Commission to accept the public comments it refused to hear on October 16 and refrain from making future recommendations until it has done so.